-No grades will be assigned for summer courses.
+No grades will be assigned.

-Note: Summer course are not designed to be used for credit.
+Note: This course is not not designed to be used for credit.

 This course is designed to challenge the upper school student to be diligent in planning, goal- setting, studying, and analytical reading.
 Students will be introduced to journaling, planning and goal setting strategies, deep reading techniques, note-taking and study skills.
 Upon completion, students should be able to implement a sense of orderliness in their daily lives and in their academic pursuits.